For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 There are two ways to serve popiah.
 With a side dish or chili sauce.
 And steamed or deep-fried.

 A stall called Bi Bi popiah at Aneka Selera Restoran Kam Wan is said to have the best popiah in the city.
+With a long queue to prove it!

-PS: It’s best eaten fresh.
+PS: It’s best eaten fresh

 - Address: 18, Lengkok Canning, Taman Canning, 31400 Ipoh, Perak